Allentown High School: FIRST Robotics Team

 Allentown High School is home to FIRST Robotics Competition Team 1807, Redbird Robotics.
 Since its rookie year in 2006, Redbird Robotics has accepted such honors as the 2006 New Jersey Star Award, the 2007 Regional Motorola Quality Award, and the 2009 New York City Regional Underwriters Laboratory Safety Award and Regional Champion.
 The team also qualified for and attended the 2006 and 2009 FIRST Championship in Atlanta.
 In 2017, Redbird Robotics won the FIRST Robotics Mid-Atlantic Regional Competition.
 As a result, the team moved forward to the World Championships in St. Louis, Missouri.
+In 2018, Team 1807 won the FIRST Dean’s List Finalist Awardand the Imagery Award.
+In 2019, Team 1807 continued their performance by winning the FMA Bensalem Event, becoming two-time event finalist winners.
+With the 2019 season came more awards like the Excellence in Engineering Award, which was won again in 2021, 2022, 2023, and 2024, along with the Industrial Design Award.
+They followed this by placing 4th in the FMA Seneca District Event and 3rd in the Mid-Atlantic District Championship and the FMA Bensalem District Event in 2019.